Research into treating breast cancer

 Researchers are looking at ways of reducing the side effects of chemotherapy.

 People having chemotherapy are more likely to pick up an infection.
 This is due to a drop in white blood cells called neutrophils (pronounced new-tro-fills).
-The SPROG trial is looking at giving chemotherapy with a drug called granulocyte colony stimulating factor (G-CSF) that stimulates white blood cell production.
-It wants to find out if this lowers the number of infections people get during a course of chemotherapy.
-This trial has closed and we are waiting for the results.
+The SPROG trial looked at giving chemotherapy with a drug called granulocyte colony stimulating factor (G-CSF) that stimulates white blood cell production.
+The trial team found that fewer people had infections in the G-CSF group.
+This meant that more patients who had G-CSF were able to have the full dose of chemotherapy throughout their course than those who didn't have GCSF.
+You can read the results of the SPROG trial on our clinical trials database.

 Epirubicin is a chemotherapy drug often used to treat breast cancer, but it can cause damage to the heart.
 A small study, called BETTER-CARE collected heart scans and blood tests from a number of women having epirubicin to see which of them are affected.
 Scientists hope they will be able to find a genetic test to identify which patients are more at risk of heart damage.
 This would mean that these women could be given lower doses than those with a small risk.